microsoft/Kusto-Query-Language/doc/acosfunction.md

 ---
 title: acos() - Azure Data Explorer
-description: Learn how to use the function acos() to calculate the angle of the cosine input. ms.reviewer: alexans ms.topic: reference ms.date: 11/20/2022
+description: Learn how to use the acos() function to calculate the angle of the cosine input. ms.reviewer: alexans ms.topic: reference ms.date: 04/11/2023
 ---
 # acos()